 Best Way to Use a Shag Bag

 Your shag bag can come in handy practically anywhere.
 From the practice range to a local field in town, to your backyard, or even inside your home or office, you’ll find your shag bag comes in handy all the time.

-I keep my main bag in my trunk at all times, so I have it at the ready whenever I can steal a few hours to hit the practice range.
+You can keep your shag bag in my trunk, so you have it whenever you can steal a few hours to hit the practice range.
 It’s particularly useful for working on your short game, practicing your quarter swing chips, bump and runs, or sand trap work.
-It also comes in handy if I’m working on my drives at the local school’s field.
+It also comes in handy if you are working on your long game at the local school’s field.

 At home, I keep a practice stick handy for my little artificial putting green.
 That way, I can get some good work in, and cleanup is as simple as using the practice stick to pick up my balls.

 These three options are our top choices to help you get the most out of your practice time.
 Each product we’ve covered varies greatly from the other two, so regardless of your needs, there should be a good option for you in this mix.